Terah against terror – insight into violence against

 By Flora Terah , Human Rights Activist from Meru, Kenya

-Violence against women is fundamental violation of human rights-this said we tend to speak a lot rather than to get into action.
+Violence against women is a fundamental violation of human rights-this said we tend to speak a lot rather than to get into action.
 Every 30 minutes, as we sit in the broad rooms strategizing on eliminating the vice, a woman/girl is raped in Kenya.
 We have to be proactive, we have to act, we have to save the girl child, there is so much suffering, bitterness, pain in the eyes of these defenseless children, they are not about to give up, they have decided to not only speak out but also take action.

-Finally remember it’s no longer about them, its about us, violence knows no sex, race, as no boarders let us all unite and end violence against women together.
+Finally remember it’s no longer about them, it’s about us, violence knows no sex, race, as no borders let us all unite and end violence against women together.

 Flora Terah is a human rights advocate from Meru, Kenya.
 Flora ran as the Parliamentary Candidate for the constituency of Meru, Kenya in the 2007 Kenyan elections.
 Flora has written a book about the violence she experienced because she was a woman that dared to run for public office entitled “They Never Killed My Spirit, But They Killed My Only Child”.
 Flora’s book can be ordered by contacting Flora at: email@example.com.